M-TalalSid/NCompanyWebsite/README.md

 ## 📄 License

-This project is private and proprietary to MT International.
+This Project is Private and Proprietary to MT International.

 ## 📞 Contact